olin/studentgovernment/bylaws.md

 5. the SAC Budget, which is managed and allocated by the Student Activities Committee,
-6. the CCO Budget, which is managed and allocated by the Committee for Clubs and Organizations,
+6. the CCO Budget, which is managed and allocated by the Committee for Clubs and Organizations, and
-7. the SERV Budget, which is managed and allocated by the Committee for Supporting, Encouraging, and Recognizing Volunteerism,
+7. the SERV Budget, which is managed and allocated by the Committee for Supporting, Encouraging, and Recognizing Volunteerism.
-8. the Sports Fund, which is managed and allocated by the College’s Office of Student Affairs and Resources, and
-9. the Recreational Health Organization Fund, which is managed and allocated by the College’s Office of Student Affairs and Resources.

 Some money from the Student Activities Fund may remain unallocated for later allocation as necessary.